 With this Insects Programme, Foodvalley is calling on all its members and new players in the feed and food industry to think along, talk and participate.
 Paula is enthusiastic and driven: “Together with companies, governments, investors and technology partners, we want to build strong and successful chains that will turn the Netherlands into insect land.
 That way, we strive for a known and recognized insect sector - with feed and food products - that contributes to the sustainability of our food system.”

-These partners and members have already joined.
+These partners have already joined

 - HIK (HUB for Insect knowledge)